kokoko3k/koko-aio-slang/docs.md

     Final mix:
         Modulates between the original images and the bloomed one.
+    Less on bright scenes:
+        How much to reduce the mix as the scene gets brighter.
     Radius:
         Controls how much the bloom has to be wide.
     Quality: